 After you learn the basic types of dog body language, spend some time observing dogs interacting with people and other animals in various situations.
 When two animals interact, their body language is almost like a conversation.
 It may even seem like a kind of dance.
 Much of the same can be seen between a human and a dog.
 With some practice, you will begin to see the subtleties of canine body language.

 03 of 08

-A playful dog is happy and excited.
-Her ears are up, eyes are bright, and tail wags rapidly.
-She may jump and run around with glee.
+A playful dog is happy and joyful.
+The ears are up, the eyes are bright, and the tail usually wags rapidly.
+The dog may jump and run around with glee.
 Often, a playful dog will exhibit the play bow: front legs stretched forward, head straight ahead, rear end up in the air and possibly wiggling.
 This is most certainly an invitation to play!

 04 of 08